alexch/javascript_notes/jquery.md

   * `$('a').eq(2).attr('href')` -- returns the `href` attribute of the **third** matching element
   * `$('a').last().attr('href')` -- returns the `href` attribute of the **last** matching element
   * see also [Filtering](http://api.jquery.com/category/traversing/filtering/) doc
+* gotcha: if you have an error in your selector, jQuery will **not** warn you
+  * it will just return an empty collection

 # Loading jQuery